cgwire/kitsu/README.rst

 Zou can:

--  store production data, such as projects, shots, assets, tasks, metadata files, and validations.
+-  Store production data, such as projects, shots, assets, tasks, metadata files, and validations.
--  provide folder and file paths for any task.
+-  Provide folder and file paths for any task.
--  import data from Shotgun or CSV files.
+-  Import data from Shotgun or CSV files.
--  export main data to CSV files.
+-  Export main data to CSV files.
--  provide helpers to manage workflow tasks (start, publish, retake).
+-  Provide helpers to manage workflow tasks (start, publish, retake).
--  listen to events to plug external modules on it.
+-  Listen to events to plug external modules on it.

 Installation and documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~